sarosh1892/Devops/README.md

 First of all create a User on AWS and Generate Access and Secret Key.

-Create a main.tf file and add the script(1) then export the AWS Access and Secret Keys then run
+Create a ec2.tf  and add the terraform code to it then export the AWS Access and Secret Keys then run

 terraform plan